John Vincent (historian): Journalist

 In the 1980s, Vincent was a columnist for The Times and The Sun newspapers; the latter association ended in 1987.
 Although he had been left-wing in his youth, Vincent became a conservative and supporter of Thatcherism, and this was reflected in his newspaper columns.
 His column in The Sun was condemned by some students as sexist and racist, for his opposition to women in part-time jobs and insistence that Asian immigrants "must learn to be British".
-In February and March 1986, students from the University of Bristol picketed his lectures to demand he cease his column or stop associating it with his post as univerity professor.
+In February and March 1986, students from the University of Bristol picketed his lectures to demand he cease his column or stop associating it with his post as university professor.
 As a result he took two-terms' unpaid leave.
 He continued to contribute articles to many other publications, including book reviews and articles for New Society, the New Statesman, The Listener, The Spectator, the London Review of Books, The Observer, The Sunday Times, and The Guardian.